 National Treasury Circular 20 expands on the accountability ecosystem for metros.
 The finance minister has delegated certain responsibilities to the provincial members of the executive council for finance relating to support, oversight and municipal administrative procedures.
-The National Treasury retained the monitoring and administrative oversight role of the largest municipalities in each province, including all metros, eight intermediate cities and one district municipality - referred to as 'non-delegated' municipalities.
+The National Treasury retained the monitoring and administrative oversight role of the largest municipalities in each province, including all metros and nine intermediate cities - referred to as 'non-delegated' municipalities.
 If the non-delegated municipalities embrace the MFMA and the associated reforms, the National Treasury's objective of addressing most of the challenges in local government would have been achieved.